P.J. Connelly

 Patrick James Connelly (born 1983) is an American politician and former baseball player.
 He is currently the mayor of Greenville, North Carolina.

 Early life and education

-Connelly was born on June 27, 1983 in Beloit, Wisconsin.
+Connelly was born on June 27, 1983, in Beloit, Wisconsin.
 He graduated from Beloit Memorial High School.
 Connelly went to East Carolina University, where he majored in finance.
 He also played as a pitcher on the baseball team at the university.
 In 2004, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 Career

 Baseball

 After Connelly graduated from college, he played baseball professionally in the Los Angeles Angels organization for two years.

 Politics

 In 2015, Connelly was elected to Greenville's City Council for District 5.
-He ran for mayor in 2017, after Allen M. Thomas, the previous mayor, resigned due to becoming Executive Director of the North Carolina Global Transpark.
+He ran for mayor in 2017, after Allen M. Thomas, the previous mayor, resigned.
 He won the election on November 7.
 The final vote count for him was 5,786, compared to 4,354 votes for Calvin Mercer, 529 for Ernest Reeves, and 37 for Curtis Pulley.
-He states that his priorities for improvement as mayor will be safety, jobs, and roads — “Those were my top priorities as the District 5 representative, and those will be my top priorities as mayor. … The safety of our citizens can never be overlooked," he says.
+He stated that his priorities for improvement as mayor would be safety, jobs, and roads.

-In 2019, Connelly was among the delegation of local and state officials involved in welcoming President Donald Trump to Greenville.
-During the President's rally, large portions of the crowd chanted, "Send her back!" while the President spoke about Rep. Ilhan Omar.
-Connelly condemned the chant the following day.